WangPeixiang314/conway-game-of-life/README_EN.md

 # Conway's Game of Life - GPU/CPU High Performance Version

 A high-performance cellular automaton simulator based on Conway's Game of Life rules, featuring GPU acceleration and interactive controls.
+This project uses Pygame for the graphical interface, Numba for CPU optimization, and optional CUDA for GPU acceleration.

 ## 🎮 Features